demesos/retrobits/README.md

 ## The Games

 ### Moonlander
-A modern take on the classic moon landing game.
+My take on the classic moon landing game.
+Written in Assembler.
 The objective is simple: land the lunar module ("The Eagle") softly on the designated site.
-The game is somewhat difficult, with gameplay confined to a single screen.
-Moonlander was originally created in January 2024 for the *OneHourGameJam #454*.
-The game challenges the player with precise control over the landing, offering a fun but demanding experience.
+The game is somewhat difficult.
+Gameplay confined to a single screen.
+Game was originally created in January 2024 for the *OneHourGameJam #454*.